 Things to remember about the TRUNC Function

-- TRUNC and INT are similar functions because they both can return the integer part of a number.
-However, TRUNC simply truncates a number, while INT actually rounds a number down to an integer.
+- TRUNC and INT are similar functions because they both return the integer part of a number.
+The difference is that TRUNC merely truncates a number, but INT rounds off a number.

 However, for positive numbers, as well as when TRUNC uses 0 as the default for num_digits, both functions will return the same results.